-On 25 January 2022, the subject built form Development Application was lodged.
-An Amending Concept DA to 1262/2019/JP was also lodged on the same date under Development Application 1110/2022/JP.
-The Amending Concept Development Application seeks to alter the approved building envelopes established under the approved Concept, to enable additional building height and increase the dwelling yield from 228 units to 255 units.
-This Development Application is being assessed concurrently with the subject application and is also recommended for refusal.
+On 25 January 2022, the subject Development Application was lodged for an Amending Concept DA to 1262/2019/JP.
+The development seeks to alter the approved building envelopes to enable additional building height and increase the dwelling yield.
+A built form Development Application was also lodged on the same date under Development Application 1112/2022/JP.
+This Development Application is being assessed concurrently with the subject application.
+Refer to Council Assessment Report DA 1112/2022/JP.